mrets/Operating-Procedures/api-docs/scenarios/retire-certificates.md

 ### Specifying the Retirement Account

-The destination on an retirement should be a Retirement Account within the same organization.
+The destination on a retirement should be a Retirement Account within the same organization.
 To view what the possible options are, the full list of Retirement Accounts can be retrieved with this call:

     POST /v1/public/rec/accounts?filter[account_type]=retirement&filter[status]=open